You Will be Able to Draw by the End of This Book

 By Haje Jan Kamps

-**FREE SAMPLER** There's no one secret to taking beautiful photos, but good photographers build up a series of useful bits of know-how.
+There's no one secret to taking beautiful photos.
+But good photographers do have a few tricks up theirsleeves...
 They know that clouds, far from ruining a photo, give a great soft natural light for portraits.
-They know that unusual angles draw the eye, and that their feet are just as effective as a zoom lens.This book packs 62 of the most important creative ideas into one easy-to-read location, beautifully presented with example photos.
+They know that unusual angles draw the eye, and that their feet are just as effective as a zoom lens.This book packs 62 of the most important creative ideas into one place.
+Beautifully presented, easy-to-read and packed with example photos.
 None of these ideas need an expensive camera, fancy lens or a over-priced flash.
-The purpose of this book is to help you tell stories with your camera, whatever the camera.Whether you're photographing that perfect sunset or your morning coffee, Why Photographers Prefer Cloudy Days will show you how to capture it to best effect, whether you want it to look great on your Instagram, or amazing on your wall.
+The purpose of this book is to help you tell stories with your camera (or phone).Whatever you want to shoot, Why Photographers Prefer Cloudy Days is packed full of ideas to inspire you, and tips that will help you take better, more original photos.

 What They Didn't Teach You in Fashion School